MoneyTools/MyMoney.Net/docs/Reports/NetworthReport.md

 You can pick different dates to get a detailed report for any date that you have historical stock quote data for.
 Simply edit the date field.

-Historical stock quotes come from your configured [StockQuoteService](../Accounts/StockQuoteServices.md).
+Historical stock quotes come from your configured [Online Services](../Accounts/OnlineService.md).

 You can also create [Asset](../Accounts/Assets.md) accounts to cover the value of personal property so those show up in the report also.
 Just set the Account Type to "Asset" in the Account properties dialog.